maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelOverlappingRuleOrdering.png" width="478">

-In case like that it is important to be able to specify the desired evolution order, which is what `"EventOrderingFunction"` option is for. `"EventOrderingFunction"` is specified as a list of sorting criteria such as the default `{"LeastRecentEdge", "RuleOrdering", "RuleIndex"}`.
+In a case like that, it is important to be able to specify the desired evolution order, which is the purpose of the `"EventOrderingFunction"` option. `"EventOrderingFunction"` is specified as a list of sorting criteria such as the default `{"LeastRecentEdge", "RuleOrdering", "RuleIndex"}`.
 Note that most individual sorting criteria are insufficient to distinguish between all available matches.
-If multiple matches remain after exchausting all sorting criteria, one will be chosen uniformly at random (which is why `{}` works as a shorthand for `"Random"`).
+If multiple matches remain after exhausting all sorting criteria, one is chosen uniformly at random (which is why `{}` works as a shorthand for `"Random"`).

 Possible sorting criteria are:
-* `"OldestEdge"`: greedely select the edge in the set closest to the beginning of the list (which would typically correspond to the oldest edge).
-Note, within a single-event output, the edges are assumed oldest-to-newest left-to-right as written on the right-hand side of the rule.
-After this criteria, a fixed ***set*** of edges will be chosen, but different orderings of that set might be possible (which could allow for multiple non-equivalent matches).
+* `"OldestEdge"`: greedily select the edge in the set closest to the beginning of the list (which would typically correspond to the oldest edge).
+Note, the edges within a single-event output are assumed oldest-to-newest left-to-right as written on the right-hand side of the rule.
+After this criterion, a fixed ***set*** of edges is guaranteed to be chosen, but different orderings of that set might be possible (which could allow for multiple non-equivalent matches).

 * `"NewestEdge"`: similar to `"OldestEdge"` except edges are chosen from the end of the list rather than from the beginning.